bodkan/ku-introgression2025/README.md

 *Fortunately, you also have genotypes from three other individuals whose identity you know for certain: an African, a Neanderthal, and a chimpanzee.
-This means that you are able to compute an* $f_4$ *statistic which will test for evidence of Neanderthal introgression in a some sample* $X$.
+This means that you are able to compute an* $f_4$ *statistic which will test for evidence of Neanderthal introgression in some sample* $X$.

 *Can you save the day and determine which of the A, B, C, …, H samples